19 Helpful Tips to Golf Course Etiquette

 Golf is all about tradition and respect.
 It is not a good thing to hear people swearing or going off on their golf game or their club.

 Being around people who get worked up and angry because of a poor shot can be somewhat offputting and awkward.
 Golf teaches us many things, just like in life.
 Keeping our emotions in check is important and, definitely hard to do.

 We all experience these strong emotions while playing golf.
 Try to shake it off and move on to the next shot or hole when you get frustrated.
 Be humble when you win and a good sport when you lose.
 Be positive and supportive with other’s shots.

 On the green, when someone putts really close to the hole, you can let your partner “have it” or tell them “it’s good” or “take it away”.
 This means they don’t have to actually putt the ball into the hole.
 This is called a “gimme” in golf.

 After the round, it is customary to shake your partner’s hand.
 And thank them for a great round or a great day on the course.
 Then you head to the 19th hole for some socializing.

 19. Golf’s 19th Hole

 Just remember, there is a lot to know with golf etiquette when playing golf.
 Noone expects you to know it all in the beginning.
-We all had to learn it.
+We all had to learn it as beginners.
 You’ll start to remember through playing and repetition and making mistakes too.

 Most partners you are playing with will be fairly lenient and helpful in explaining etiquette and rules especially if you are new to golf.